-These attacks are performed by the intruder whose major intention is to gain entire system/network access without being caught.
-These attacks are often carried without any changes observing by the user.
+These attacks are performed by the intruder whose intention is to gain entire system/network access without leaving any footprints.
+These attacks are often carried without any changes being observed by the users.
 There are various kinds of attacks which can take place over a network by just scanning their open ports and by using older versions of vulnerable software.
 These attacks are mostly common in wireless interface as they could be identified or detected.
 In the development of IoT where all organizations moving towards digital have a major thread occurring towards their organization.
 They can broadly be classified into sniffing and tapping into their wireless network interface.

 For simpler and better understanding let us consider a remote car.
-The main objective of the Intruder is to sniff the packets transmitting and to identify the type of modulation scheme used between the devices (i.e) remote and car.
-So we should identify the operating frequency of the device and build some blocks by using the GNU platform where python is used in its backend.
-Then by just plugging in the SDR we used to sniff the data and display it in FFT where we can see the data moving whenever user accesses the remote and moreover this attack can be performed with maximum upto 30meters in distance with minimum distortion levels.
+The main objective of the Intruder is to sniff the data packets transmitting and to identify the type of modulation scheme used between the devices, i.e., the remote and the car.
+We should identify the operating frequency of the device and build some blocks by using the GNU platform where python is used in its backend.
+Then by just plugging in the SDR we used to sniff the data and display it in FFT where we can see the data moving whenever user accesses the remote and moreover this attack can be performed even at a distance of upto 30 meters with less or no distortion.

 Before performing this process the intruder should sniff the target and confirm whether the device is active or not.
-Once done he can just modify the data without the help of the user but the main concern here is that the device should be kept active (ON) always to perform this attack.
+Once done he can just modify the data without the help of the user to perform this attack like the qualpwn vulnerability.